AlphaKretin/carby-bot/README.md

 At each crystal, the Job you are assigned will come from any crystals you already have unlocked, but not future ones.

-### .750

-You will only be assigned magical jobs, namely White Mage, Black Mage, Blue Mage, Time Mage, Summoner, Red Mage, Geomancer, Bard, Chemist and Dancer.
-This is to be turned into a modifier at a later date, and does not support the other modifiers.

-### .no750

-You will only be assigned physical jobs, namely Thief, Monk, Knight, Mystic Knight, Berserker, Ninja, Beastmaster, Raner, Samurai and Dragoon.
-This is to be turned into a modifier at a later date, and does not support the other modifiers.

 ### .chaos

 You can be assigned any normal job at any crystal, with duplicates allowed.

-### .chaos750

-A combination of `.chaos` and `.750` rules.
-Will be obsolete when 750 becomes a modifier, and does not support the other modifiers.

-### .chaosno750

-A combination of `.chaos` and `.no750` rules.
-Will be obsolete when no750 becomes a modifier, and does not support the other modifiers.

 ### .purechaos